 Fishing and providing timber for the railways were important early industries.
 Fishermen settled in cottages on the beach near the jetty, where the catch was kept alive in floating coops before being sent to market.

-A number of historical buildings exist within the town, complemented by several antique shops, restaurants and cafes, chocolate maker, a village store and the 125 year-old Flinders Hotel.
+A number of historical buildings exist within the town, complemented by several antique shops, restaurants and cafes, chocolate maker, a village store and the 125 year-old Flinders Hotel, with adjoining hotel.

-In recent times, Flinders has become a hub for the arts with numerous galleries along the main street.
+In recent times, Flinders has become a hub for the arts with seven galleries along the main street.

 The weedy sea-dragon, whose habitat is beneath the Flinders Pier, attracts snorkelers from around the world to view this unique marine creature.
 This area is also popular for sailing, fishing, and other watersports.